 five or ten times higher than when they

-charge locals.
-You can haggle politely,
+charge from locals.
+You can haggle

-and listen to driver complaints about
+politely, and listen to the driver’s

-fuel price and the condition of the
+complaints about fuel price and the

-roads, just like every taxi driver in
+condition of the roads, just like every

-price will change despite the price
+price will change into higher amount.

 Yoga and meditation www.yoga.co.il